Skatole/MasterMind_2/Readme.txt

         Make it a static class so the created List would be constatnt and only for the solution classes.
         THe method returns a List of Pins so somehow you have to add Pins in there. ==> Instatiate with a for cycle as much Pins as Columns there are.
         In the instatiation because the Pin constructor requires Color call the Random generator abstract's instance.

+    7.1.2 Random Generator:
+        Takes the PInColor Enum-s and generates a List of solutions.
+The Pin count is dependent on column amount.

     7.2 Guess class.
         Derives from the Board.